 KUER’s Interactive Local Government Reporting is a multimedia initiative that makes it easy for our audience to find specific answers to questions about their elected leaders, public policies and laws, with the goal that community members feel empowered to participate in the democratic process and vote.

-Human Voter Guide started in 2016 on the radio and online in the simple form of questions and answers.
+KPCC’s Human Voter Guide started in 2016 as a series of questions and answers on the radio and online.
 Its goal was to help Southern California residents navigate elections and voting through personalized research.
-This year, we took the human voter guide approach to the next level.
-The web-based engagement platform Hearken and the text-messaging engagement service GroundSource became key partners.
-Their tools allowed us to track a larger volume of questions and offer a brand-new service: texting election-related reminders.
+Using the web-based engagement platform Hearken and the text-messaging engagement service GroundSource, KPCC is now able to track a larger volume of questions and offer election-related reminders via text message.

 Every day at KUT, we try to think about what you want to know.
 That’s what drives the decisions we make about the stories we tell.
 But we wanted to try an experiment to bring you, the audience, closer to the news and storytelling we do at KUT.
 So, we’re starting a project called ATXplained.
 The project starts with a simple question: What are you curious about?